 Heat Pump Installation Cost in Utah

 Heat pumps have become increasingly popular in the Salt Lake Valley as homeowners look to consolidate heating and cooling into a single efficient system.
-A standard air-source heat pump installation in Utah typically runs $4,500 to $10,000, depending on the unit size, efficiency, and whether supplemental electric heat strips are needed.

 Types of Heat Pumps